WieFel/gallerize/README.md

 ## Example

-Suppose you created an awesome widget (`lib/my_fancy_widget.dart`) which you want to show to your friends/workmates:
+Suppose you created an awesome widget (`lib/my_fancy_widget.dart`) which you want to show to your workmates/boss or to your package's users:
 ```dart
 class MyFancyWidget extends StatelessWidget {
   @override